ollyisonit/variable-rate-function-traversal/README.md

 ## Implementation

-The Maya scene `oscillate-demo.ma` contains an example of how one could implement the variable frequency oscillation function using a Maya expression.
+The Maya scene `oscillate-demo.ma` contains an example of how one could implement variable rate function traversal using a Maya expression.
 The `oscillation_controller` curve has attributes `frequency`, `amplitude`, `oscillationCenter`, `phase`, and `timeOffset` to control the sinusoidal oscillation of `cube`.
 Keying the `frequency` attribute of the controller will create the desired speeding-up-and-slowing-down behavior in the cube.

 This expression works by querying the value of the `frequency` attribute on every frame and using that information to take a Riemann sum of the `frequency` attribute's animation curve to approximate the integral $\int_{0}^t \omega (t) \\, dt$.